tropicoo/hikvision-camera-bot/README.md

 2. `101` is camera's configured stream channel.
 3. `cam_2` is ID of your second configured camera.

 SRS runs in a separate docker container.
-SRS config and `Dockerfile` placed in `srs_prod` directory.
+SRS config and `Dockerfile` are placed in `srs_prod` directory.
 Service name is `hikvision-srs-server` in `docker-compose.yml`.